greghulette/Wireless_Communication_Board-WCB/Readme.md

         Startup complete
         Starting main loop

     The first line should change to match the board you are connected to.
 Ensure it matches what you loaded onto the board.
-If you do not see this on  the screeen after you load the sketch, try hitting the reset button on the side of the ESP32 module to view this message.
-The Arduino IDE does not usually show this on the intial bootup after loading a sketch for some reason.
+If you do not see this on  the screen after you load the sketch, try hitting the reset button on the side of the ESP32 module to view this message.
+The Arduino IDE does not usually show this on the initial bootup after loading a sketch for some reason.

 12. Repeat for other boards if necessary.